userdw/RaspberryPi_3_Starter_Kit/11_MATLAB_Support_Package/Basic_Commands/README.md

 ```

 ## Shutting Down Raspberry Pi:
 Turning off Raspberry Pi without shutting it down is a bad practice since it can lead to corrupt data.
-Before turning Raspberry Pi off, we can shutting it down by using the command below.
+Before turning Raspberry Pi off, we can shut it down by using the command below.

 ```matlab
 system(rpi, 'sudo shutdown -h now')